alphaxleonidas/safe_rm-Fish-Script/README.md

 ```
 echo $SHELL
 ```
-If Output: /bin/fish , proceed with:
+If output: /bin/fish , proceed with:

 ```
 cd ~